yashbrahmbhatt/LazyFramework/Documentation/.templates/Dispatchers/Application/Tests/Framework/ApplicationDispatcherMaintenanceTime.md

-# TakeScreenshotNoPath
+# ApplicationDispatcherMaintenanceTime
-Class: TakeScreenshotNoPath
+Class: ApplicationDispatcherMaintenanceTime

-Tests the main case where only the folder path is provided and no file path is given.
-Should generate a generic file name automatically.
+Tests the success path for the dispatcher when the current time is within the maintenance window.
+Validates items are not added to the queue.

 <hr />